 This project is sponsored in part by federal funds.
 Pursuant to the 2019 Memorandum of Understanding (MOU) between the Federal Highway Administration (FHWA) and TxDOT, TxDOT has authority over approval of this project.
 Therefore, environmental documentation is being prepared to federal standards.
-This draft Environmental Assessment (EA) will evaluate the social, economic, and environmental impacts for the proposed project and determine whether such impacts warrant preparation of an Environmental Impact Statement (EIS).
+This Environmental Assessment (EA) will evaluate the social, economic, and environmental impacts for the proposed project and determine whether such impacts warrant preparation of an Environmental Impact Statement (EIS).
 This EA was prepared in compliance with TxDOT and FHWA environmental policies and procedures according to the National Environmental Policy Act (NEPA).
-The EA will be made available for public review and comment.
-Following the comment period, TxDOT will consider all comments submitted.
+The EA was made available for public review and comment and TxDOT considered all comments received.
+Following the comment period, TxDOT considered all comments submitted.
 If TxDOT determines there are no significant adverse effects, it will prepare and sign a Finding of No Significant Impact (FONSI), which will be made available to the public.